yairEO/tagify/README.md

 By default searching the suggestions is using fuzzy-search (see [settings](#settings)).

 If you wish to assign *alias* to items (in your suggestion list), add the `searchBy` property to whitelist items you wish to have an *alias* for.
-In the blow example, when typing any of the words from the `searchBy` property, the suggestion listen will match "Israel".
+In the below example, when typing a part of string which is included in the `searchBy` property, the suggested item will match "Israel" will be rendered in the suggestion list selectbox.

 ### [Example](https://yaireo.github.io/tagify/#section-extra-properties) for a suggestion item alias